chongduan/chongduan.github.io/_pages/about.md

 ## Current Work

 At Pfizer, I lead the development, validation/qualification, and deployment of AI-based imaging and digital solutions across therapeutic areas.
-I enjoy building work that is both scientifically rigorous and practical enough to make a real difference in development programs.
+I enjoy building work that is both scientifically rigorous and practical enough to make a real difference in clinicald evelopment programs.

 Selected projects: